Planning Program Performance

 The Department of Planning, Public Policy and Management (PPPM) has a national reputation for scholarship, excellence in education, and strong professional connections.
 PPPM is both an academic home and a community of students, professors, staff and alumni.
 This is best characterized by our orientation for incoming students at a retreat center in the Cascade Mountains.
 The students are key to this community through student-run organizations, social events, and activities.
 The department is supported by a dedicated group of alumni, who provide strong links with the professional community.

-Located in the School of Architecture and Allied Arts (A&AA), the department hosts three graduate programs:
+Located in the College of Design, the department hosts three graduate programs:

 - Community and Regional Planning